About Us

 Won an $8.3 million arbitration award for a Chinese American executive who co-founded a semiconductor company based in both Silicon Valley and China.
 He was defrauded by his co-founder and wrongfully deprived of his promised equity stake in the company that he helped create.

-Received preliminary approval for its $13.75 million settlement against Walgreens.
-Walgreens was alleged to have mismanaged retirement funds by failing to remove from its employee retirement plan a suite of ten target retirement date funds that have underperformed their performance benchmarks for nearly a decade.
+Received preliminary approval for a $13.75 million settlement against Walgreens.
+Walgreens was alleged to have mismanaged retirement funds by failing to remove from its employee retirement plan a suite of 10 target retirement date funds that have underperformed their performance benchmarks for nearly a decade.

 Negotiated and received preliminary approval for a $2.1 million settlement on behalf of a class of less than 100 sales employees at an Alaska telecom company who alleged that they were misclassified as exempt from overtime.